EmilSroka/CoNDeT/docs/documentation.md

     ![](https://github.com/EmilSroka/CoNDeT/blob/main/docs/Pictures/editMode9deleteTable2.jpg?raw=true )

-9. Ability to add new Table
+*  Ability to add new Table

-    To add new Table we need to double click free space in our window
+    To add a new table we need to double-click free space in our window.
+We can also call `addTable` method on instance object

     ![](https://github.com/EmilSroka/CoNDeT/blob/main/docs/Pictures/editmode10addTable.jpg?raw=true )

-    After double click we see new window that appered.
+    We can see a prompt window that appeared.
 We will see three of them showing up with each of them asking us for table properties values.

     ![](https://github.com/EmilSroka/CoNDeT/blob/main/docs/Pictures/editmode10addTable2.jpg?raw=true )

-    As we see new table appered with data we inserted
+    As we can see the new table appeared with data we passed

-10. Ability to add new columns
+*  Ability to add new columns

-    To add new column we need to press **+** that is in top part of lower table.
-First **+** allows us to add new _condition_ and second one to add new _decision value_
+    To add a new column we need to press **+** at first row of table.
+First **+** allows us to add new _condition_ and second one to add new _decision_

     ![](https://github.com/EmilSroka/CoNDeT/blob/main/docs/Pictures/editmode11addcolumn.jpg?raw=true )

-    We see that window show up that ask us for value we wants our _condition_ or _decision value_ to has
+    We see that window show up that ask us for value we want our _condition_ or _decision_ to has

     ![](https://github.com/EmilSroka/CoNDeT/blob/main/docs/Pictures/editmode11addcolumn2.jpg?raw=true )

-    We see that new columns appered
+    We can see that new columns appeared

-11. Ability to add new row
+*  Ability to add new row

-    To add new row we need to click **+** that we see in bottom left part of lower table
+    To add new row we need to click **+** that we see in bottom left part of table

     ![](https://github.com/EmilSroka/CoNDeT/blob/main/docs/Pictures/editmode12addrow.jpg?raw=true )

-    After clicking **+** sign we see new empty row that appered
+    After clicking **+** sign we see new empty row that appeared

 #### 5 Contributors

 * Emil Sroka
     * Architecture
-    * Project managment
+    * Project management
     * Created Example of library usage
     * Implemented mechanism that allowed moving the tables
     * Implemented cell modification
     * Implemented add and remove connection mechanism
-    * Created and implemented pathfinding algorithm
     * Created connection component
     * Created SVG component
     * Created main object